SoTeer Waterproof Hooded - Women's Review

 If we haven't said it enough yet, we'll say it again — the SoTeer lacks some thoughtful details that many other windbreakers have.
 When it comes to water resistance, not only does this jacket have no water-repelling treatment, the pockets are open and easily collect rain.
 The hood lacks a brim and is quite small, offering little in the way of face protection.
 And the sleeves are a bit on the short side, making it more challenging to pull cuffs over your hands when you feel like a little extra coverage.
 But for a windbreaker, it's not bad and certainly isn't the worst option we tested.
 We wouldn't head out on a rainy winter day in Seattle in the SoTeer, but we're comfortable tossing it on for a drizzly afternoon of errand running in the car.

 Without a doubt, one of the most attractive aspects of the SoTeer is its low price — especially in this line-up of models.
-Though "you get what you pay for", means this jacket lacks a lot of the finishing details, careful construction, and thoughtful designs that many other more high-tech coats have, it still has a lot to offer for a very modest price.
+Though in this case, "you get what you pay for", means this jacket lacks a lot of the finishing details, careful construction, and thoughtful designs that many other more high-tech coats have, it still has a lot to offer for a very modest price.
 As a non-technical option, we enjoy this jacket for everyday wear — and the price is right.

 The SoTeer Waterproof Hooded may not be totally waterproof, but it's a solid casual windbreaker that works well for everyday use.
 It's lightweight, relaxed, and easy to wear on mild days.
 Though it lacks some of the thoughtful design and convenient details of more impressive models, there's still much to love about this simple jacket that helps you stay within your budget.